WGLab/LinkedSV/README.md

 ### <a name="Intermediate_files"></a> Intermediate files

-LinkedSV also output some intermediate files:
+LinkedSV also output an intermediate files:

 ```
 prefix.bcd21.gz
-prefix.bcd13
-prefix.read_depth.txt
 ```

-These files contains the data that can be used to visualize the SV evidence.
+This file contains the data that can be used to visualize the SV evidence.

 LinkedSV will also generate a `images` directory in the output directory.
 The figures showing the evidence of the SV are under this directory.
-Currently, only the evidence of large SVs (in the `prefix.filtered_large_svcalls.bedpe` file) are plotted.
+Currently, only the evidence of SVs detected from linked-reads using barcode information (in the `prefix.filtered_large_svcalls.bedpe` file) are plotted.

 ## <a name="Visualization"></a> Visualization of SV calls